 - Remove the risk.
 Anytime you can remove the risk, do so.
 Can not delete it?
 Try to reduce it.

 - When you make a point, stop.
 Nothing further.

 - End with enthusiasm.
 You must have a desire for the reader to come back.
 Put some of your thoughts into phrases.
 Write it passionately.

-Share your experience in studying copywriting or related to this topic to Infomint.net and other readers, by filling in the fields below!
+So friends, Share your experience in studying copywriting or related to this topic to Infomint.net and other readers, by filling in the fields below!